National Lottery Heritage Fund Business Planning Consultant – top tips

 Finally the business plan should not be seen as a one off document.
 It must be a tool for the site management which shapes decisions and targets but is also reviewed and updated on a regular basis.

-To discuss business planning requirements at heritage and leisure sites, please contact Kevin Brown or Richard Linington at richard@pslplan.co.uk or on 023 9248 1999.
+To discuss business planning requirements please contact Richard Linington at richard@pslplan.co.uk or on 07866 742628.
 Your can find out more about some of the Lottery projects we have worked on here.